Importing Local Email

 How Apple Mail organizes files

-Apple Mail stores each message as an individual .emlx file inside a directory hierarchy:
+Apple Mail stores each message as an individual .emlx file.
+The on-disk layout depends on your macOS version.

 Where to find Apple Mail files

 Apple Mail stores its data at ~/Library/Mail/ on macOS.
+The auto-discover mode reads ~/Library/Accounts/Accounts4.sqlite (the macOS accounts database) to map V10 directory GUIDs to email addresses.
 You can also use a Time Machine backup or a copy of the Mail directory from another machine.

 Deduplication